 Figure 1: Identity-centric Zero Trust.
 Source: NIST SP 800-207

-The identity-centric approach of Zero Trust architecture places human and machine identities at the heart of security policy creation.
-In this architecture, enterprise access controls and policies are based on identity and assigned attributes.
-The primary requirement to access corporate data and resources is based on the access privileges granted to the requesting user or machine.
-To step up authentication and implement a risk-based approach to security, access policies may consider other factors as well, such as device used, asset status and environmental factors.
+The identity-centric approach of Zero Trust architecture places a strong emphasis on both human and machine identities as the core of security policy formulation.
+In this framework, access controls and policies within an enterprise are established based on identity and corresponding attributes.
+The fundamental criterion for accessing corporate data and resources hinges on the access privileges assigned to the user or machine making the request.
+To enhance authentication and adopt a risk-based security strategy, access policies might also take into account additional factors, such as the device being used, the status of the asset, and various environmental conditions.

 Why do we need to validate machine identities?